jasonli8408/PathFinder/README.md

 # path finder
-#this is a project that educates users on path finding algorithms, we included the following algorithms:
+#this is a project that educates users on path finding algorithms.
+In our program, blue nodes represent start node, red nodes represent end node, and black nodes represent obstacles where ther search algorithm cannot pass throughgh.
+We've included the following algorithms:
 1. A*

 https://user-images.githubusercontent.com/32078486/148701302-e7d01b2c-603f-4b98-9c61-d3a1e559d019.mov